A NSW Government website

 Local government management

 Local councils manage estuaries within their area unless the estuary is attached to a marine park.
-Bega Valley Shire Council manage this estuary.
+Bega Valley Shire Council manages this estuary.